-The COVID-19 pandemic and global measures taken in response thereto have adversely impacted, and may continue to adversely impact, Applied's operations and financial results.
+The ongoing COVID-19 pandemic and global measures taken in response thereto have adversely impacted, and may continue to adversely impact, Applied's operations and financial results.

-The COVID-19 pandemic and measures taken in response by governments and businesses worldwide to contain its spread, including quarantines, facility closures, travel and logistics restrictions, border controls, and shelter in place or stay at home and social distancing orders, have adversely impacted and may further adversely impact Applied's supply chain, manufacturing, logistics, workforce and operations in Asia and other parts of the world, and the operations of Applied's customers, suppliers and partners in California, Malaysia and other parts of the world.
-There is considerable uncertainty regarding the duration, scope and severity of the pandemic and the impacts on our business and the global economy from the effects of the pandemic and response measures.
-While Applied is currently seeing progress in the initial recovery within its supply chain, shelter-in-place orders and other measures, including working remotely, social distancing and other policies implemented in foreign and domestic sites to protect the health and safety of employees, have resulted in, and are expected to continue to result in, transportation disruptions (such as reduced availability of air transport, port closures, and increased border controls or closures), production delays and capacity limitations at Applied and some of its customers, suppliers and partners, as well as reduced workforce availability and loss of employee productivity at Applied and customer sites due to travel restrictions.
-There can be no assurance that Applied or its suppliers will be able to maintain manufacturing operations at current levels.
-In addition, the pandemic and the impact of the foregoing measures in various forms and in varying degrees could have a significant impact on the global economic activity and could also result in reduced demand for our products, delayed deliveries, cancelled orders or increase in logistics and operating costs, and materially adversely affect Applied's business, financial condition and results of operations.
+The ongoing COVID-19 pandemic and measures taken in response by governments and businesses worldwide to contain its spread, including quarantines, facility closures, travel and logistics restrictions, border controls, and shelter in place or stay at home and social distancing orders, have adversely impacted and are expected to continue to adversely impact Applied's supply chain, manufacturing, logistics, workforce and operations, as well as the operations of Applied's customers, suppliers and partners globally.
+There is considerable uncertainty regarding the duration, scope and severity of the pandemic and the impacts on our business and the global economy from the effects of the ongoing pandemic and response measures.
+Travel and logistics restrictions, shelter-in-place orders and other measures, including working remotely, social distancing and other policies implemented in foreign and domestic sites to protect the health and safety of employees, have resulted in, and are expected to continue to result in, transportation disruptions (such as reduced availability of air transport, port closures, and increased border controls or closures), production delays and capacity limitations at Applied and some of its customers, suppliers and partners, as well as reduced workforce availability or productivity at Applied and customer sites, and additional data, information and cyber security risks associated with an extensive workforce now working remotely full-time.